Traveling for Care?

 Medical, surgical and radiation oncology experts at Johns Hopkins work together as a team to coordinate care for bladder cancer patients.
-Experts, including those from the Kimmel Cancer Center and Brady Urological Institute, continue ground-breaking research and clinical trials to improve detection and treatment.
+Experts, including those from the Greenberg Bladder Cancer Institute, continue ground-breaking research and clinical trials to improve detection and treatment.

 Pioneering surgeons, innovative oncologists and world-class researchers use their skills to develop personalized treatment plans for bladder cancer patients.
 Bladder cancer experts from a variety of departments and specialties at Johns Hopkins are available to add their knowledge and expertise to the care of patients.

 The bladder is a hollow organ in the lower abdomen that stores urine.
 Cancer occurs when cells in the bladder begin to grow uncontrollably affecting the normal function of the organ, and, sometimes surrounding organs.
 When detected and treated early, bladder cancer can be cured the majority of the time.

 People with a history of smoking, a family history of bladder cancer, or who have had regular exposure to industrial chemical may be at increased risk for bladder cancer.

 There are several different laboratory and clinical tests used to diagnose bladder cancer.
 They are all relatively simple and painless, though some do require the use of local anesthetics and, in some patients, can cause mild discomfort.

 The most common symptoms of bladder cancer are: